MastEring the skill of Community-Building & Social Engagement: Is It Like Herding Cats or More Like a Sunday Brunch?

 Leadership in Community-Building

-A good leader isn't just an organizer—they're a facilitator, cheerleader, and sometimes a comic relief.
-Leading with empathy and the ability to think for ourselves encourages participation and keeps the group kinetic.
+A good leader isn’t just an organizer—they’re a facilitator, cheerleader, and sometimes a relief.
+New with empathy and the ability to think for ourselves encourages participation and keeps the group kinetic.

-Awareness Break: If your meeting feels like a sitcom, ensure you're the bespoke character who always brings snacks.
+Awareness Break: If your meeting feels like a sitcom, ensure you’re the custom-crafted character who always brings snacks.

 Technology can improve your community efforts by making transmission, organization, and promotion smoother.